syncfusion-content/wpf-docs/wpf/SfDiagram/Interaction.md

 * `HorizontalAlignment` and `VerticalAlignment`properties are used to align the quick commands for horizontal and vertical positions.
 * `Margin` is an absolute value used to add some blank space in any one of its four sides.

-The Alignment of QuickCommand is simillar to [Annotation Alignment](/wpf/sfdiagram/Annotation#alignment "Alignment").
+The Alignment of QuickCommand is similar  to [Annotation Alignment](/wpf/sfdiagram/Annotation#alignment "Alignment").

 ## Automatic Port creation